 This fishery is situated in a working quarry which is controlled and run by J. Clubb Ltd. The site is very big and there is a long walk from the designated car park, so travelling light is advised, particularly if fishing the Medway.

 Access to the site is obtained by the loan of a key from one of the designated key holders (see below) on a short term basis.
+If members would like to borrow a key, please call a few days in advance of your intended fishing session to allow time of arrangements to collect the key to be maide.
 The loss or non return of a loaned key, or fishing without a key and being locked in the car park will incur a charge.

 The lake, which is the closest to the car park and known as the ‘Canal Lake’, is about 1 acre in size, with an even depth down the middle of 2m from end to end.
 Members who have fished it have caught carp to around 20lb+, roach, rudd, perch, bream, eels, pike and hybrids.
 The stock in the lake is unclear as it has been flooded several times by the Medway over the years and it is suspected that a number of fish have ‘escaped’.
 However, there is still plenty of fish in the lake and members continue to catch.